levibostian/BatteryBird/.github/pull_request_template.md

 ### Periodic battery level updates
 - [ ] When app is killed, battery level should be updated every 15 minutes.

+### Weird behaviors for some devices
+- [ ] Test app with Sony WH-1000XM5 headphones.
+This device when trying to use GATT causes the headphones to turn off.
+App should be able to get the bluetooth connection status and battery level when the headphones are connected and disconnected.
+- [ ] Test app with Coros Pace 2 watch.
+This device only works by manually adding the hardware address and using GATT to get battery level.